In the spirit of the original article, here are some more examples of Asian glow.

 H2 Receptor antagonists such a famotidine and ranitidine have traditionally been used for their anti-histamine properties in pharmaceutical products such as Pepcid and Zantac.

 Whist officially marketed to sufferers of heartburn and indigestion, these products have long been used by people with Asian glow to reduce the severity of their reaction.
+Many people dealing with Asian glow often turn to Pepcid or Zantac products to help with their symptoms, however it's not the designed use of the drugs and does come with negative side effects.

 Here's a video of an Asian glow sufferer trying Pepcid AC (famotidine) with alcohol: